Neo1289/FireRunes/README.md

 Main entry point
 🛠️ Game Architecture explaining core components like Player, NPC, Spells, and Camera system

-👥 Credits to you as the developer

-The README is now live in your repository and ready for anyone visiting your project!
-It provides a complete picture of what FireRunes is about with clear formatting and helpful icons throughout. 🎉

-Make these code changes?
-README.md

-md
 # 🔥 FireRunes

 > A dynamic action-adventure game where ancient fire runes meet modern gameplay mechanics